Well paid apprenticeships really do exist.

 Of the big four accounting firms, EY has (or at least openly advertise) the biggest starting salary, but given the unprecedented room for quick advancement within these large accounting firms, you’d do well to also check out schemes from the rest of the group; Deloitte, PWC, and KPMG.

 Royal Mail delivers over 14 billion letters each year, and they are willing to pay you a decent chunk of change to help them do it more efficiently.
-This Logistics apprenticeship from the Royal Mail kicks in with a starting salary of £20k.
-Even better, this is a degree apprenticeship, so not only will you be making bank, but you’ll also be earning a degree absolutely free.
+Logistics apprenticeships from the Royal Mail kick in with a starting salary of £20k.
+Even better, these are degree apprenticeship, so not only will you be making bank, but you’ll also be earning a degree absolutely free.
 (I wish someone had told me I could get paid £20K a year to get my degree…)

 This isn’t the only scheme that Royal mail run and most have good starting salaries.
-Check out the B2B sales apprenticeship for a respectable 19K starting salary with lots of room to grow.
+Check out their early careers page during one of their hiring windows for several respectable 19K starting salaries with lots of room to grow.

 That concludes our roundup of top earners for this month, but we’ll keep our eyes peeled for more fantastic starting salaries.